yeabsira-mesfin/dailyCode/JavaScript/Dictionary.md

 Prototype-based: no need of a class to create an object.

+Tagged template: is a function call with a template literal.

 Temporal dead zone (TDZ): from the start of the block until code execution reaches the place where the variable is declared and initialized.